Ebiroll/beer_tracker/mqtt-ttn2firebase/README.md

-mqtt-mongo-recorder
+mqtt-ttn2firebase
 ===========

-This NodeJS application listens to MQTT messages and records them to MongoDB
+This NodeJS application listens to MQTT messages and records them to a firebase firestore database

 Check this link
 https://www.thethingsnetwork.org/labs/story/save-your-data-using-nodejs-mqtt-mongodb